EduardtAlbergII/3dgs_pipeline_nerfstudio/README.md

 5. Train the Splat

 Every Step creates a folder in the dataset folder and if something fails, you can delete the last folder and restart the process and it will continue with the given data.
 ONLY the ns-train folder will be removed after a successful training.

+## Troubeshooting

+# /workspace/scripts/gsplat.sh: line 2: $'\r': command not found
+if something like that happens, you have to set the line ending sequence of the gsplat.sh to lf.
+Git is changing the line endings on windows automatically to crlf, so you have to change it back for the ubuntu docker system.